20679 - EUROPEAN POLITICS: BETWEEN TECHNOCRACY AND POPULISM

 |Continuous assessment||Partial exams||General exam|

 Attending and non-attending students: The required readings for this course will be scientific articles and book chapters that represent the key and/or state of the art contributions to the different topics analyzed.
-A complete list of the required and suggested reading will be provided at the beginning of the course and will be available on Blackboard.
+A complete list of the required and suggested reading will be provided in the course syllabus at the beginning of the course and will be available on Blackboard.